Lexus RC 300h (2014-2020) review

-However, it does have the advantage of not incurring the surcharge imposed on all diesels when calculating BiK company-car tax, which makes it attractive as a company car.
+However, it does have the advantage of not incurring the surcharge imposed on many diesels when calculating BiK company-car tax, which makes it attractive as a company car.

 While the RC caters very well for anyone in the front, this is some way from being the most practical coupe.
 Not only are the rear seats cramped, they’re awkward to get into, and the boot is smaller than in the car’s most obvious rivals.